cbott/factories/README.md

 Scoped

-- (dev) Implement server-side logging with consistent formatting
-- (feature) Add messages to players when they receive resources from Contractor cards
 - (bugfix) Card tooltips get cut off if they are too close to the edge of the screen

 Unscoped (possible future work)